 There are several accommodation options in Saint-Malo both inside the city walls and on its outskirts.

 So have you been convinced to put Saint Malo on your France Bucket List?
-Comment below and let me know!
+If you enjoyed that article, you may want to read more about traveling around Brittany.
+A bientôt!